Unified.to

 The practical version: if your product shows an "open invoices" view and your customer has QuickBooks open in the next tab, a cached integration is visibly behind by hours.
 A pass-through read returns what the ledger says right now — because it asked the ledger right now.
 The same applies to write confirmation: posted means posted in the books, not posted to a queue.

-Codat vs. Rutter vs. Merge vs. Apideck: which fits which product?
+Codat vs. Rutter vs. Merge vs. Apideck vs. Truto: which fits which product?

 Codat is the accounting-data specialist for financial institutions — and increasingly, explicitly so.
 Their positioning has moved from "universal SMB data API" to advisory intelligence for commercial banks, with packaged lending, underwriting, and spend-insights products on top of accounting, banking, and commerce connectivity.
 For a lender or bank underwriting SMB credit on historical financials, Codat's solution depth is the right evaluation.

-For a B2B SaaS product whose need is reading and writing invoices, bills, and journals across customers' ledgers, you'd be buying a banking-intelligence platform to use its connectivity layer — one with cache-based freshness, async write semantics, and a roadmap pointed at banks.
+For a B2B SaaS product whose need is reading and writing invoices, bills, and journals across customers' ledgers, you'd be buying a banking-intelligence platform to use its connectivity layer.
+The architecture underneath is sync-and-cache: Codat's own docs default automatic sync to None until you configure it, recommend daily as the baseline, and gate hourly behind a premium tier — scheduled-sync freshness, with a roadmap pointed at banks.

 Chift and regional players focus on European accounting tools for fintech use cases — worth a look for DATEV/Fortnox-heavy markets.